Posts Tagged ‘ Apostolic Succession ’

 Oct 17th, 2010 | By | Category: Blog Posts

-Today is the memorial of St. Ignatius, the bishop of Antioch who was martyred in Rome in AD 107.
+Today is the memorial of St. Ignatius, the bishop of Antioch who was martyred in Rome around AD 107.
 What does St. Ignatius reveal to us about the Church?
-According to the early fourth century Church historian Eusebius, St. Ignatius was the second bishop of Antioch (from approximately AD 70 to 107) after Evodius, about [...]
+According to the early fourth century Church historian Eusebius, St. Ignatius was the second bishop of Antioch (from approximately AD 70 to 107) after Evodius, about […]